-Among home sellers, Gen Xers made up the largest generation of sellers at 25 percent, followed by sellers 64 to 72 years old at 22 percent.
-Consistent with past reports, sellers 53 years and younger tended to trade up to a larger and more expensive home when they purchased.
-Sellers 54 years and older often downsized and purchased a smaller, less expensive home than they sold.
-Among all sellers, nine percent wanted to move earlier than they did, but could not because their home was worth less than their mortgage balance.
-This was most common among sellers 39 to 53-15 percent had the situation that they could not sell when they wanted to originally.
+Among home sellers, Gen X is the largest generation of sellers at 25 percent, followed closely by Older Boomers at 24 percent.
+Consistent with past reports, Gen Y and Gen X tend to trade up to a larger and more expensive home.
+Younger Boomers stay at similarly priced and sized homes, while Older Boomers and the Silent Generation are often downsizing to a smaller and lower priced home.
+Among all sellers, 14 percent wanted to move earlier than they did, but could not because their home was worth less than their mortgage balance.
+This was most common among Gen X sellers.
+19 percent had the situation that they could not sell when they wanted to originally

-2019 National Association of REALTORS® Home Buyer and Seller Generational Trends: Home Sellers and Their Selling Experience share of sellers at 22 percent with a median age of 68 years.
-Sellers 73 years and older had the lowest incomes.
+2016 National Association of REALTORS® Home Buyer and Seller Generational Trends: Home Sellers and Their Selling Experience